Is your podcasting service free?

 What podcast services to you distribute to?

-As of October 2018, every major service (Apple, Google Play, Stitcher) except Spotify.
+As of December 2018, every major service (Apple, Google Play, Stitcher and Spotify).

 Can you provide direct links to the podcasts you post?